jbsee/4thSemesterPortfolio/content/Python/Guide to Python.md

 #### **5. Configuration and Environment Variables**
 C# has `appsettings.json`, `IConfiguration`, `UserSecrets`, etc.
-Python has… `os.getenv()` and vibes.
+Python gives you `os.getenv()` and leaves the rest up to you.
 There’s no official standard—just conventions.

 > [!info]- **How Python handles config**
 >